-During the 2015 AHA cardiopulmonary resuscitation (CPR) guideline update, the CPR compression rate was changed from 100 chest compressions per minute to 120 chest compressions per minute.
+During the 2015 AHA cardiopulmonary resuscitation (CPR) guideline update, the CPR rates for all ages were changed from 100 chest compressions per minute to 120 chest compressions per minute.
 This change is for both adult CPR and child/pediatric CPR as well.
 This was a major change in cardiopulmonary resuscitation treatment and emergency cardiovascular care for adult basic life support as well as child/pediatric basic life support treatment protocol.

 The return of spontaneous circulation (ROSC) and complete survival from cardiac arrest are both influenced by high-quality cardiopulmonary resuscitation (CPR) in emergency cardiovascular care.
 Studies have shown that achieving a cardiopulmonary resuscitation chest compressions rate between 100 and 120 per minute is associated with improved survival.
 Metronome-guided CPR compression rate assistance has shown improvement in chest compressions metrics during out-of-hospital CPR and AEDs with Real CPR Feedback are even more effective in increasing the survival rate of sudden cardiac arrest (SCA).